 I’m reminded a bit about a tremendous story in the Bible Luke 17:11-19 where Jesus healed 10 lepers.
 Yet, while 9 of the lepers went their way rejoicing in their healing, only 1 of them in fact turned around to go back to express his thanks to the Lord for the miracle that had taken place in his life.

 Imagine that!
 1 out of 10 said thank you!
 We are often so quick to correct and instruct our children when it comes to the importance of saying “thank you”, but you and I are challenged on a weekly basis, and yes, even daily to express our love and appreciation to the Lord.
-Logged in Members, CLICK HERE to view full text!
+Logged in Members, CLICK HERE to view and/or copy full text!